Fear of Flying Group

 Relaxation and Coping Skills

-Relaxation techniques such as deep breathing, progressive muscle relaxation, and visualization can help individuals manage anxiety symptoms associated with flying.
-Practicing these techniques regularly can help reduce overall anxiety levels and increase feelings of calmness and control when flying (and in other anxiety-producing situations).
+Relaxation techniques such as deep breathing, progressive muscle relaxation, and visualization can help individuals manage anxiety symptoms associated with flight anxiety.
+Practicing these techniques regularly can help reduce overall anxiety levels and increase feelings of calmness and control when on a plane.

 Fear of Flying Course Steps